-Passiflora plants are subtropical vines that die back to the ground in freezing weather, but stay evergreen in areas with mild winters.
+Passiflora plants are subtropical vines that die back to the ground in freezing weather, but stay evergreen in mild winters.
 These vines cling to nearly any support and need to be planted in areas that offer protection from the wind.
 The vines grow 15 to 20 feet (4.5 to 6 m) each year, so they need pruning to control their size.
 Passiflora vines are commonly grown from seeds sown in late winter or early spring.
 Fresh seeds germinate in 2 to 3 weeks, while dried seeds take up to 4 weeks to sprout.
 Some seeds take up to 48 weeks to sprout.

-1. Rub the Passiflora seeds with a piece of fine grit sandpaper.
+1. Rub the Passiflora seeds with a piece of fine-grit sandpaper.
 This helps the sprouts break through the hard outer shell.
 Soak the seeds in warm water for 12 hours.
 Change the water whenever it cools off.

 2. Fill a plant pot with seed starter potting soil.
 Leave 1 inch (2.5 cm) of space between the soil and the rim.
 Use a 6- to 8-inch (15 to 20 cm) diameter pot when germinating several seeds and a 4-inch (10 cm) pot for 1 or 2 seeds.
 Place the pot in room temperature water until the top of the soil is damp.

 3. Poke a 0.25-inch (6 mm) deep hole into the soil with your finger and drop a seed into each hole.
 Lightly cover the seeds with soil.
 Place the pot in direct sunlight, and keep the soil moist.
 Do not let the soil dry out, because this will stop the germination process.